1716757342/FormulaGPT/README.md

 ---

 Thank you for choosing FormulaGPT!
-We hope this tool enhances your symbolic regression tasks and look forward to seeing the innovative applications you build with it!
+We sincerely hope that our work can bring inspiration to your future research.